flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Example

-In this example, we don't mind losing data in the development environment so we will [clean](/documentation/command/clean) it.
+In this example, we don't mind losing data in the Development database so we will [clean](/documentation/command/clean) it.
 Using the connection details from our `flyway-container-dev` container we can run:

 <pre class="console">&gt; flyway clean -url="jdbc:postgresql://instances.spawn.cc:&lt;DevPort&gt;/pagila" \
   -user="&lt;DevUsername&gt;" -password="&lt;DevPassword&gt;"</pre>